BestTimesToVisit.com Logo

 attraction

-Stand in awe before Bab Mansour, Meknes' monumental city gate, its intricate tilework and imposing arches a testament to Moroccan craftsmanship.
-Arrive in the late afternoon when the setting sun casts a warm glow, highlighting the detailed carvings and offering a perfect photo opportunity.
+Stand in awe before Bab Mansour, Meknes' monumental city gate, a masterpiece of Moroccan architecture.
+Arrive in the late afternoon when the setting sun casts a warm glow on its intricate carvings and mosaic details, making for a truly photogenic moment.
+Imagine the centuries of history that have passed through this magnificent archway.

 Uncover the Secrets of Heri es-Souani